Premiere 2020 January 25, 26 th in Artūras Areima theater, Vilnius

 Photographer Laura Vansevičienė

-project distributed by Lithuania Council for culture
+project funded by Lithuania Council for Culture

 Self-fragmentation also divides the body itself into body parts into images of one's self.
 Media, advertising, music clips abound in such fragmentation.
 What parts of the body can be transformed and decontextualized: perceived as distant from the individual.
 How does it feel to be real today and belong to man as an integral personality, how to summon it, and does it exist if we are no longer aware of ourselves as a body and spirit?
 From now on, time is no longer profound, the future ceases to exist, as does the past.
 Time changes the camera eye built into our everyday technology.
 The universe no longer has secrets.